Expunging a Traffic Violation in Maryland

 The State of Maryland collects millions of dollars a year from traffic tickets.
 Drivers may receive citations requesting that they pay a fine when they commit minor and serious violations.
 Traffic violations in Maryland carry a range of possible penalties.
 While some violations may be resolved by paying the fine, others may carry the possibility of incarceration and the suspension or revocation of a driver’s license in addition to the fine.

 The Maryland Motor Vehicle Administration handles the administrative side of expunging traffic violations from a driver’s record.
 When the MVA expunges a traffic violation, it refers to the removal of a traffic violation and associated points from an individual’s driving record.
 This is a separate process from expunging a criminal traffic violation from an individual’s criminal record.
-Anyone who has been accused of a criminal traffic violation should consult with an attorney to learn how the two processes can come together and provide a clean slate.
+Anyone who has been accused of a criminal traffic violation should consult with with Attorney Hillel Traub of The Law Office of Hillel Traub to learn how the two processes can come together and provide a clean slate.

 Reasons to Seek an Expungement from the MVA

 If you have paid a traffic ticket, your original violation may still be on your driving record.
 Past traffic tickets can hurt your driving record for a long time if the MVA does not automatically remove them.
 The violation you paid for could still be making it more difficult to get a job that involves driving for a company.
 It may even be inflating your monthly insurance payment.

 Successfully expunging your traffic violation from your driving record will give you a fresh start with your driver’s license.
 If your license has been suspended, having the MVA remove the violation that led to the suspension will cancel it, which will give you back your full driving privileges.